Before there were three rambunctious kids, there were two gigantic dogs…

 In the days before I went into labour, we spent a lot of time walking outside together, trying to get contractions started.
 I was glad to be able to get so much one on one time with them, knowing things would soon change.
 And then my water broke…

 When we finally introduced our son to them, we made sure it was very controlled, quiet and calm.
-We held the baby out so they could smell him, which they did, and then they instantly lay down at his feet.
-It reminded me of the scene from The Lion King where the animals bow down to baby Simba.
+We held the baby out so they could smell him, which they did, and then they instinctively lay down at his feet.
+(It reminded me of the scene at the beginning of The Lion King where the animals bow down to baby Simba.)

 Somehow they just knew.
 They knew this was our baby and that they were a part of this family now.
 They knew it was their job to protect them and they have never ever failed us in that department.

 The dogs listen to the children better than they do to me now because the children never doubt them.
 The children have blind trust that these dogs will never hurt them.
 They are NEVER nervous around them.
 I’ve actually watched them stick their hands entirely into the dogs’ mouths to retrieve a ball without even thinking twice about it.
 I, on the other hand, still hold my breath every time they yank on the dogs’ tails or ears.